 One thing Chili’s is famous for is their hot and savory soups and, of course, chili.
 A very satisfying lunch at Chili’s is a bowl of delicious soup or chili and a colorful salad.
 Chili’s chicken enchilada soup has been a long time favorite recipe here at CopyKat.
 Years ago this soup was made from scratch in the restaurant.
 In recent years, this soup is made in a large central kitchen and reheated in the restaurant.
-While the soup is still remarkably tasty in the restaurant, I think it misses chunkiness and homemade flavor it used to have.
+While the soup is still remarkably tasty in the restaurant, I think it misses the chunkiness and homemade flavor it used to have.
 This soup has more texture and is filled with more vegetables and meat than the restaurant equivalent.
 In other words, it’s better!

-I use for American processed cheese in this recipe.
-I believe this is an under rated cheese because it melts so well and has a well pronounced cheese flavor.
-I do not recommend using Velveeta brand cheese for this because I think the flavor of Velveeta can take over the flavor in the soup.
-Store brand cheese works extremely well.
+I use processed American cheese in this recipe.
+I believe this is an underrated cheese because it melts so well and has a pronounced cheese flavor.
+I do not recommend using Velveeta for this because I think the flavor of Velveeta can take over in the soup.
+Store-brand cheese works extremely well.
 Normally you might buy processed American cheese in slices, but you can also buy it in a chunk in the delis in most grocery stores.
-If you don’t want to unwrap multiple pieces of cheese walk over to your deli counter and purchase some of this cheese at your local deli counter.
+If you don’t want to unwrap multiple pieces of cheese, walk over to your deli counter and purchase some of this cheese at your local deli counter.